PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. Confused smiley.
-Display a confused smiley
+2. Lets display a file.